gijskant/ltsmin-scp-graphite2014/README.md

 occur in Arch Linux and Ubuntu 14.04).
 In that case `install-without-scoop.sh` can be used, however, the Mapa language will then not be available.

+Both scripts install LTSmin in your current working directory and expect mCRL2 to be installed there as well.

 Case studies
 --
 Models and scripts to run the case studies are in the subdirectories: